actilabs/actilist-docs/docs/introduction.md

 sidebar_label: Intro
 ---

-# ActiList - an Interactive NFT Marketplace with Secret Auctions and Access Control
+# ActiList - Interactive NFT Marketplace with Secret Auctions and Access Control

 Welcome to ActiList - the first interactive NFT marketplace with gamified, confidential sales, and customizable NFT access control.